astrotars/stream-crm-lead-chat/README.md

 # Generate Zendesk Leads from Landing Page Chat using React Hooks
 This post will demonstrate how to configure a Lead creation in Zendesk from a customer inquiry via a landing page/sales chat widget.
-We'll build a full screen experience that can be embedded on your homepage or landing pages.
+We'll build a full-screen experience that can be embedded on your homepage or landing pages.
 Our chat experience will start with a simple user registration to capture first name, last name, and email before moving them into a one-on-one private chat with a sales representative.
 Please note, the sales representative experience is out of scope for this post.

 ## Application Process Flow
 * The user initiates an inquiry chat